Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Cabanas

-You can rent cabanas and there are many options that you can learn about here.
-There are many areas with shade and we didn’t have a problem finding a few chairs in a shady spot to relax, but if you want a private space you can check that out.
+There are a variety of choices when it comes to renting a cabana.
+There are many areas with shade, so there shouldn’t be a problem finding a few chairs in a shady spot to relax, but if you want a private space you can check that out.

 Food

-The other option is to leave a cooler with food in your car and eat in the parking lot, which we have also done.
-Raging Waves allows re-entry this year between 11:30 am and 2:30 pm as long as you have them stamp your hand before exiting.
+The other option is to leave a cooler with food in your car and eat in the parking lot.
+Raging Waves allows re-entry between 11:00am and two hours before closing, as long as you have them stamp your hand before exiting.
 Then you can head to your car, enjoy your lunch, and continue enjoying all of the attractions.
+Please note that you cannot exit the parking lot.
+Once you do, you will be required to pay for parking again.

 Tips for Visiting Raging Waves